-Filenames: The name of the page or directory and image file name should relate to the page title, headings and content.
+Filenames: The name of the page and/or directory and image file name should relate to the page title, headings and content.

 Text: The amount of text/page varies based on content type and intent.
 Use short, easy to read and understand headings, sentences and paragraphs.
 Somewhere between 300 and 500 words is often a good place to start.

-Internal Linking: Not menu navigation mind you, but including ATF links on pages or blog posts that lead to internal landing pages.
+Internal Linking: Not menu navigation, sidebars or footers mind you, but including ATF links on pages or blog posts that lead to internal landing pages.
 Internal linking helps search engines identify important pages – landing pages.
-It can also dilute authority of a given page if not used appropriately.
+It can also dilute the authority of a given page if not used appropriately.